xcube-dev/xcube-viewer/docs/concepts.md

 The _selected non-spatial dimension_ determines the currently selected dimension, of which the value can be changed.

-### Selected Non-spatial Dimension Values
+### Selected Non-spatial Coordinate Values

-The _selected non-spatial dimension values_ determines the current values for dimensions of a datasets with that dimensions.
-For such datasets, the selected dimension values are required, for example, to compute statistics.
+The _selected non-spatial coordinate value_ determines the current value for the coordinates of a dataset for the _selected non-spatial dimension_.

 ## Layers